GoInterject/GoInterject.github.io/wGetStarted/L-Create-RunOnOpen.md

 ---
 title: "Create: Interject Run On Open"
 layout: custom
-keywords: [auto-run, run-on-open, run, pull, property ]
+keywords: [autorun, RunOnOpen, run, pull, property]
 description: Use this property to auto-pull the report when opening for the first tab that appears.
 No VBA required.
 ---
+* * *

-##  **Overview:**
+## Overview

 Some reports require default values, settings, or have summary pages that must be pulled before others in order for the report to function properly.
 Using the Run on Open Interject property will auto-run the first tab that appears.
 This can save time and helps streamline Interject processes.

-We will walk through Run on Open using the [ Customer Aging Report ](/wGetStarted/L-Create-CustomerAging.html).
+We will walk through Run on Open using the [Customer Aging Report](/wGetStarted/L-Create-CustomerAging.html).

 <blockquote class=lab_info>
  If you are following the Training Labs, this report file can be found in the Report Library at Training Labs > Lab 6 Special Features > Lab 6.4 Interject Run On Open.
 </blockquote>

-## Setting Up Run on Open Via Diagnostics
+### Setting up Run on Open via Diagnostics

 The [Diagnostics](/wGetStarted/INTERJECT-Ribbon-Menu-Items.html#diagnostics) window provides an easy way to set up the run on open feature.
 It also provides many more ways to customize this feature.
 To setup the feature you need to input the correct code in the Input field and click **Execute Selected Action**.